 The first, are “translation memory” and glossary capabilities, where words or phrases that appear frequently in documents only need to be translated once before being recognized by a system.
 This is an excellent way to control costs.

 When running OCR, consider how keyword searches can expand to foreign language documents.
 Linguists can assist in translating key search terms to ensure consistent terms are applied to all documents, regardless of the language.

 Editor's Addition: There is a new solution to help streamline your e-discovery translation that utilizes machine learning and keeps your documents secure.
 Translate in RelativityOne quickly and securely translates documents in their native format into more than 100 languages without ever leaving the platform—saving you time and money on your next foreign language project.

 Matters of the Law

 Conducting successful multilingual e-discovery requires a number of moving parts.
 Planning ahead and knowing what your goals are will prevent obstacles common to cross-border litigation.

 No matter where you are, abiding by data security regulations is paramount.
-With the General Data Protection Regulation set to take force in 2018, and the EU-US Privacy Shield already in place, e-discovery providers need to reexamine their processes to remain compliant.
+Legislation like the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA), along with the EU-US Privacy Shield, are just the beginning.
+According to Gartner, 65 percent of the world’s population will have its personal data covered under modern privacy regulations by 2023, so it’s critical for e-discovery providers to constantly reexamine their processes to remain compliant.